-So put down the electric carving knife, and take a deep breath — these tips will tell you everything you need to know to carve the perfect turkey.
+So put down the electric carving knife, and take a deep breath — these tips are everything you need to know to carve the perfect turkey.

 This step happens before you even put the bird in the oven.
 For even cooking, you should truss the bird — but don’t forget to snip the strings and remove them before carving.

 To avoid a dry turkey, you must let it rest when you take it out of the oven.
 Your bird should rest for at least 20 minutes before you start carving, but you can wait up to 40 minutes.

 3. Don’t tent it

 If you want your perfectly crispy skin to stay that way, don’t tent your turkey as it rests.
 It won’t get cold in just 20 minutes, and even if it is less hot than you want it to be, that’s nothing a little warm gravy won’t fix.

 Carving your turkey on a platter is inconvenient and messy.
 It may seems like it puts on a show, but your impatient dinner guests would much rather have you do the dirty work in the kitchen.
 Move your turkey from the roasting pan to a carving board or cutting board.
 Carve the meat, then transfer it to a platter.